Saudi Teen Seeks Asylum, Fears Family Will Kill Her

 The Saudi national said she was fleeing her abusive family, seeking asylum in any western country that would have her.
 "I'm in real danger," she said.

-Human rights groups and western embassies implored the Thai government not return the woman to Saudi Arabia.
+Human rights groups and western embassies implored the Thai government not to return the woman to Saudi Arabia.
 A group of Thai lawyers filed an injunction to prevent her from being deported back to Saudi Arabia, Phil Robertson, deputy director of Human Rights Watch's Asia division, tells NPR.

 Now, authorities in Thailand have reversed their earlier position and called off the deportation, reports NPR's Senior Asia Correspondent Michael Sullivan.
 "The head of Thailand's immigration police told reporters she would not be returned against her will," Sullivan said.
 "Supporters hope she'll be given her passport back and allowed to continue her journey to Australia."